 The DSDP is a three-year program that recruits recent college graduates and sponsors their graduate level coursework while also putting them to work on some of MassMutual’s toughest data challenges and projects.
 Those who successfully complete the program achieve a Master’s degree (typically in Computer Science or Statistics) and build an impressive resume of practical work experience and accomplishments to get them started on a career in data science.

 “As a student, I grow my skills in statistical theory and coding,” said Grace Yoo, DSDP Class of 2018.
 “As a junior data scientist at MassMutual, I work on real-world projects where our models must be not only theoretically sound but also technically reliable.
 This dual focus pushes me to become a versatile and well-rounded data scientist.
 Another major benefit of my work at MassMutual is that in addition to expert faculty, I have access to skilled data engineers, data scientists, visualization professionals, and web developers who help round out my knowledge base and exposure.”

 Of course, it’s a win for MassMutual as well.
 Between all the start-ups, established tech players, and academic research programs out there, the competition for seasoned data scientists can be intense.
 This program gives MassMutual a pipeline of potential talent.
 And, frankly, it’s a way for us to make sure our data science team is made up of individuals with the right training and skill set; not all data scientists bring the skills and background expertise best suited for our work.

-We’re currently recruiting our Development Class of 2021, which will be the program’s fifth cohort.
+We’re currently recruiting our next development class and cohort.
 Most of our talented participants since the program’s inception have come from schools around our base in Amherst, Massachusetts, but the program is actively looking to connect with graduates from all corners of the United States.